yolken/yolken-blog/site/_posts/2019-10-06-leaving-a-job.md

 ### How

-Once you've definitively made up your mind to leave, you should tell your manager in a 1:1, in-person chat.
+Once you've decided to leave, you should tell your manager in a 1:1, in-person chat.
 You should be honest about your reasons, but at the same time polite.
 They may try to convince you to change your mind or chat with other people at the company who might be able to do this.
-It's fine to hear people out, but keep in mind that these discussions can be awkward and also a waste of time if you've already made up your mind; feel free to refuse.
+It's fine to hear people out, but keep in mind that these discussions can be awkward and also a waste of time if you've definitively made up your mind.

 Once the difficult part is out of the way, it's time to talk about the logistics of (1) your final date, (2) telling the rest of the team, and (3) transitioning your work to other